mpaluchowski/travel.paluchowski.com/content/bali-2016/doha/index.md

 From the stop at the Museum of Islamic Art we got to admire the view on __Doha's "Manhattan"__ across the bay---a district of flashy, modern, high-rise buildings, with their colorful nighttime illumination.
 They reminded me of the Strip in Las Vegas, sans the Eiffel Tower, Pyramid and all the other nonsense, but otherwise in the same, somewhat kitschy, over-the-top arrangement.

 Then there was the __Souq Waqif__---arguably the most interesting part of the visit.
 An old, traditional street market, popular with locals as with tourists.
-We pleasantly spent our time here just walking the narrow streets and corners, checking out the wares on offer and doing a bit of shopping.
-An enchanting oriental experience---just what I imagined years ago reading novels from colonial times.
+We pleasantly spent our time here just walking the narrow streets and corners, checking out the wares on offer, and doing a bit of shopping.
+An enchanting oriental experience---just what I imagined years ago, reading novels from colonial times.

 {{< figure src="bali-2016/doha/souq-waqif-stall.webp" alt="Souq Waqif" title="Souq Waqif" >}}